 Around 80 percent of Singapore's population lives in HDB housing.
-Expats are eligible to rent HDB accommodation, but there's limited availability, and often they’re only allowed to rent a portion of an HDB unit, unless the landlord has special permission from the government to rent out the entire property.
+Expats are eligible to rent HDB accommodation, but there are non-citizen quotas in place, so availability is limited.
+Landlords are often also only allowed to rent a portion of an HDB unit unless they have special permission from the government to rent out the entire property.

 Many foreigners, especially high-earning Westerners, prefer to rent a private apartment, condominium or bungalow.
 But while some companies might cover rental costs, others might not.
 Given the increasing price of Singapore accommodation, it's important for expats to negotiate their salary accordingly.

 Prospective new residents of Singapore will be spoilt for choice, as the city is home to a huge variety of neighbourhoods and accommodation, in just about every price bracket.
 They could choose to rent private accommodation, or an HDB unit, or a single room in an HDB unit.

 Singapore has a reputation for replacing buildings once they reach 10 years of age with newer marble and glass structures.
 Both furnished and unfurnished accommodation is available in Singapore, so this should be taken into account when deciding whether to ship goods from home.

 A common choice among expats, apartments are (mainly) smaller self-contained units in larger buildings; referred to as 'flats' in some parts of the world such as the UK.
 Many apartments are HBD-subsidised which can save expats some money.